Is there anything better than sweet, juicy watermelon on a hot summer day?

 You’ve probably seen people tapping or knocking on watermelons in the store.
 They’re looking for the watermelon that has a hollow sound when being tapped.
 Again, this test is pretty subjective and is only effective when comparing one watermelon to another.
 The best watermelon will have a slightly hollow, low pitch sound that resembles a drum or a knock on the door.
 The higher and flatter the sound, the least ripe the melon.

-Here’s that little girl from the first photo, all grown up and demonstrating the Hollow Sound test.
+Here’s my girl demonstrating the Hollow Sound test.

 Armed with these four techniques, you’re almost always guarantee a sweet, ripe watermelon.